 They are a bit like a commentary and can help a new Christian get started in understanding the Bible.
 These have a single author.
-Note that to make them more readable, words have been added/removed and some passages have slight changes in meaning and they should be read with this in mind.
+Note that to make them more readable, words have been added/removed for readability purposes and may have slight changes in meaning compared to traditional translations and they should be read with this in mind.

 Some people prefer the KJV – King James Version (1611), however, the language is outdated.
 It has been improved upon with the NKJV.

 The Amplified Bible has been around for some time and can be used to assist in understanding scripture but is not suitable for daily reading as it does not flow nicely.
 It is more like a commentary.

 If you are a new Christian then a “Study Bible” is a good option to help your understanding.
 Examples are:

 - Life Application Study Bible available in NIV, NLT and NASB versions